levimoore1992/DjangoShipFast/README.md

 - [x] Email settings with mailgun and anymail
 - [x] Marquee module for the landing page
 - [x] Django allauth account login with Google and Github
+- [x] Slack notifications for a specific chatroom